optimho/generateDatabaseMasterSteamfield/README.md

 Run/execute the modify_database_master.py file to run the program.
-After the file generated_datbase_v5.xlsx is created, it can be imported into the company database after removing the index coloumn and the point column.
+After the file generated_datbase_v5.xlsx is created, it can be imported into the company database after removing the index column.

+Master sources:
+The Instrument master file is TABG-CEL-0-000-CCI-LST-1401_7.8.xlsx The database master file is Templates Entry Instrument Data (DEC  19) - Revision 2.xlsx For testing with a reduced number of records, use 'Templates Entry Instrument Data.xlsx'.